Shipstone History, Family Crest & Coats of Arms

 Early Origins of the Shipstone family

-Durham where they held a family seat as Lords of the Manor.
+The surname Shipstone was first found in Durham where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 12th century.
 They were later found in Cumberland in 1332 when John Schephirdson held estates in that county.

 Early History of the Shipstone family